Rated: E · Short Story · Mystery · #2188718

 "Yes, you do!"
 Amber studied Bella.
 "Hey, is something wrong?"

-"Well, these weird guys huddled together in the back of the library make me nervous.
-They're planning something, and I don't think it's legit!"
+"Well, I spotted these weirdo guys huddled together in the back of the library.
+I think they’re up too no good.
+They're planning something, I just know it!"
 Bella nibbled on her lower lip.

 "They're behind the last bookcase."
 Bella made a subtle motion with her head.